Professional edition active

 Most affected people have some degree of cognitive impairment, ranging from severe (IQ 20 to 35) to mild (IQ 50 to 75).
 Gross motor and language delays also are evident early in life.
 Height is often reduced, and there is an increased risk of obesity.

-Approximately 50% of affected neonates have congenital heart disease; ventricular septal defect and atrioventricular canal defect (endocardial cushion defect) are most common (1, 2).
+Approximately 50% of affected neonates have congenital heart disease; ventricular septal defect and atrioventricular septal defect (also called endocardial cushion defect or atrioventricular canal defect) are most common (1, 2).

 Many people develop endocrinopathies, including thyroid disease (most often hypothyroidism) and diabetes.